dpretet/friscv/doc/architecture.md

 instructions.
 It activates the processing unit, manages the jump/branch instruction or read/write the CSRs.

-The control unit fetches the next instructions through an AXI4-lite interface, using its non-blocking nature to read multiple outstanding requests and so unleash the performance of the core.
+The control unit pre-loads the next instructions through an AXI4-lite interface, using its non-blocking nature to read multiple outstanding requests and so unleash the performance of the core.
 In case a jump or a branching is necessary, it will drop the next useless incoming requests and reboot a new batch of requests up to the next jump.